petr7555/bachelors_thesis_accounting_ocr/README.md

 const {theme} = useTheme();
 return <Component color={theme.colors?.black}/>;
 ```

+- Use `Text` from `react-native-elements` to reflect the dark mode settings.

 - Use `useTheme` hook from `@react-navigation/native` to obtain a theme that changes according to whether dark mode is
   enabled or not for any colors.
 These colors have to be defined in `App.tsx` for `MyDefaultTheme` and `MyDarkTheme`.